sagemath/sagewiki_to_gh-2022-10-10/interact.md

 = Sage Interactions =

-'''WARNING: These are all broken as of Sept 2016.
-Fixing this is hopefully a high priority. -- William Stein'''

 This is a collection of pages demonstrating the use of [[http://sagemath.org/doc/reference/sagenb/notebook/interact.html#sagenb.notebook.interact.interact|the interact command]] in Sage.
 It should be easy to just scroll through and copy/paste examples into Sage notebooks.
 If you have suggestions on how to improve interact, add them [[interactSuggestions|here]] or email sage-support@googlegroups.com .
 Of course, your own examples are also welcome!

  * [[interact/algebra|Algebra]]